natebarksdale/natebarksdale.github.io/src/content/blog/2008-10-24-o-is-for-obedience.md

 description: An exploration of obedience as a creative act, inspired by a story from the Desert Fathers.
 emoji: 🙇‍♂️
 tags:
-  - 📜 Manuscripts
-  - ⛪ Monastic Life
+  - ⛪ Religion
+  - ✍️ Manuscripts
+  - ❤️ Love
-  - 🕊️ Obedience
+  - 📝 Writing
 haiku: |
   Silent in the cell,
   A letter waits, yet he comes,